-Here, $J_1$ and $J_2$ are the bilinear and biquadratic surface exchange coupling constants, respectively, with coupled magnetic moment directions given by $\mathbf{m}i$ and $\mathbf{m}i$ , and $\Delta$ is the thickness of the ferromagnetic layer for which the $\mathbf{H}i$ effective field contribution is calculated.
-The simulated structure is shown in the inset of Fig. 6, where we have used material parameters determined experimentally in Ref.
-50 also available in the materials database and, in particular, $J_1 = -1 \text{ mJ/m}^2$ with no biquadratic contribution.
-The simulated stack uses in-plane periodic boundary conditions, both for the differential operators-exchange field-and for the FFT-based convolution evaluation of the demagnetizing field.
-The simulated area is 300 nm with an in-plane cellsize of 3 nm.
-A polycrystalline structure has been generated using in-plane Voronoi tessellation with 20 nm crystallites, where the uniaxial anisotropy easy axis varies randomly by ±20° around the x axis between the different crystallites.
-Results are shown in Fig. 6 with the field applied along the x axis direction.
-With a large external field, the magnetization in all the layers aligns along the field.
-Reduction of the field results in gradual rotation of the 10 thinner layers against the field direction, thus reducing the total energy as both the surface exchange and magnetostatic interactions result in preferentially anti-parallel alignment.
-As the field direction is reversed, all the thicker Co90Fe10 layers switch at once, with the thinner Co90Fe10 layer switching against the field due to the strong antiferromagnetic surface exchange interaction; further increasing the field results in gradual rotation of the 10 thinner layers toward the applied field direction.
+Here $J_1$ and $J_2$ are the bilinear and biquadratic surface exchange coupling constants respectively, with coupled magnetic moment directions given by $\mathbf{m}i$ and $\mathbf{m}j$ , and $\Delta$ is the thickness of the ferromagnetic layer for which the $\mathbf{H}i$ effective field contribution is calculated.
+The simulated structure is shown in the inset to Figure 6, where we've used material parameters determined experimentally in Ref.
+[50], also available in the materials database [33], and in particular $J_1 = -1$ mJ/m2 with no biquadratic contribution.
+The simulated stack uses in-plane periodic boundary conditions, both for the differential operators - exchange field - and for the FFT-based convolution evaluation of the demagnetizing field.
+The simulated area is 300 nm2 with an in-plane cellsize of 3 nm.
+A polycrystalline structure has been generated using in-plane Voronoi tessellation with 20 nm crystallites, where the uniaxial anisotropy easy axis varies randomly by $\pm 20^{\circ}$ around the x axis between the different crystallites.
+Results are shown in Figure 6 with the field applied along the x axis direction.
+With a large external field the magnetization in all the layers aligns along the field.
+Reduction of the field results in gradual rotation of the 10 thinner layers against the field direction, thus reducing the total energy as manuscript.
+However, the online version of record will be different from this version once it has been copyedited and typeset.
+PLEASE CITE THIS ARTICLE AS DOI: 10.1063/5.0024382 both the surface exchange and magnetostatic interactions result in preferentially anti-parallel alignment.
+As the field direction is reversed all the thicker $Co{90}Fe{10}$ layers switch at once, with the thinner $Co{90}Fe{10}$ layer switching against the field due to the strong antiferromagnetic surface exchange interaction; further increasing the field results in gradual rotation of the 10 thinner layers towards the applied field direction.
 It should be noted that such a structure is very difficult to simulate using a single uniform finite difference computational mesh without introducing approximations, such as rounding the layer thicknesses, which become increasingly inaccurate as the number of repetitions increases.
-Even with the layer thickness rounded, for example, to $Co{90}Fe{10}$ (5 nm)/Ru (1 nm)/ $Co{90}Fe{10}$ (3 nm), a discretization cellsize of 1 nm is still required along the z direction.
-With the multi-layered convolution algorithm in Boris, each layer can be considered a 2D mesh, rendering such simulations relatively trivial.
+Even with the layer thickness rounded, for example to $Co{90}Fe{10}$ (5 nm) / Ru (1 nm) / $Co{90}Fe{10}$ (3 nm), a discretization cellsize of 1 nm is still required along the z direction.
+With the multi-layered convolution algorithm in Boris each layer can be considered as a 2D mesh, rendering such simulations relatively trivial.